 Books borrowed from the Audible Plus catalog are yours to keep as long as your Audible membership is active.
 The titles purchased with your monthly Audible Premium Plus credits, on the other hand, are yours to keep forever.

 Even if you cancel your Audible membership, the titles you’ve purchased will remain in your Audible app.
 This allows you to listen to them at your own pace and listen again in the future.
-You can also share them with others in your family using Family Library Sharing (more on this below).
+You can also share them with others in your family using Family Library Sharing (more on that in this post).

 Are you participating in any of our reading challenges?